prady90/cypress-framework/README.md

 # cypress-framework
 This is developed to support the PageObject Model for web automation.

-JS Framework - Cypress
+JS Framework - Cypress,

-Gherkin - Cucumber
+Gherkin - Cucumber,

 Model - PageObject Model